Midlevel providers: Safety and effectiveness

 “Midlevel provider” is a general term used to describe multiple cadres of trained health-care providers such as nurses, nurse midwives, clinical officers, advanced practice clinicians, and physician assistants.
 Expanding the abortion provider base to include midlevel providers increases access to safe abortion and postabortion care.

 WHO states that, in addition to specialist and non-specialist doctors, associate and advanced associate clinicians, midwives, nurses, auxiliary nurses and auxiliary nurse midwives can be trained to provide medical abortion.
 Where doctors of complementary medicine participate in other tasks related to maternal and reproductive health, they can also provide medical abortion.
-WHO makes no recommendation regarding provision of medical abortion by pharmacists or lay health workers, based on lack of evidence (2015).
+For pharmacists or lay health workers, WHO recommends that the provision of medical abortion subtasks, specifically assessing women’s eligibility for medical abortion, administering the medications and managing the process and common side-effects, and assessing abortion success and the need for clinic-based follow-up occur only within the context of rigorous research.
+WHO recommends against the provision of medical abortion by pharmacy workers (2015).

 Barnard, S., Kim, C., Park, M. H., & Ngo T. D. (2015).
 Doctors or mid-level providers for abortion?
 Cochrane Database of Systematic Reviews, 7, CD011242.